Prahlad-m/Power-BI/README.md

 ### 8. **Enhance a Report in Power BI Desktop**
 - Added drillthrough, bookmarks, and tooltips
-- Customized themes and titles for branding
+- Customised themes and titles for branding

 ### 9. **Perform Data Analysis in Power BI**
 - Used Q&A visuals, filters, and slicers